Louise Allcock

-Louise Allcock is a British researcher, best known for her work on ecology and evolution of the cephalopods of the Southern Ocean and deep sea.
+Anne Louise Allcock is a British researcher, best known for her work on ecology and evolution of the cephalopods of the Southern Ocean and deep sea.
 She is the editor of the Zoological Journal of the Linnean Society.

 Career and impact

 Allcock is the editor of the Zoological Journal of the Linnean Society and was co-editor of the Journal of Natural History from 2007 to 2015.
 She was the president of the Cephalopod International Advisory Council (CIAC) from 2012 to 2015.

 Allcock has also worked on gender equality, and is a member of the gender equality task force in Ireland.
 She has highlighted the role and impact of female researchers in cephalopod research.

 Allcock's research focuses on the ecology, evolutionary biology and systematics of molluscs.
 Her research expertise also lies in benthic ecology.
 She has participated in cruises in and around the Antarctic and the South Atlantic Ocean, sometimes as leader.
 As of summer 2016, she is working on taxonomically poor sponges, cnidarians and ascidians.
 Since 2013, Allcock has been a lecturer in zoology at University of Galway.
 She has also served as Bipolar species co-ordinator for the British Antarctic Survey from (June 2009 to March 2010), lecturer in Marine Biology, Queen's University Belfast (September 2002 to March 2008) and Curator of Mollusca, National Museums of Scotland, Edinburgh (July 1998 to August 2002).
 On 1 February 2018, Allcock was one of the guests on the BBC Radio 4 discussion programme In Our Time, hosted by Melvyn Bragg, about Cephalopods.